IVF patient information

 We work with several clinical commissioning groups (CCGs) to provide IVF treatment to NHS patients.
 These are:

-Which CCG you are a part of will depend on who your GP is and where they are based.
+Which CCG you are a part of will depend on the GP practice you are registered with and where it is based.
 The CCGs tell us how many cycles of IVF they will fund for each individual patient.
-Each CCG has certain criteria that patients have to meet for them to be funded.
-If you do not meet these then unfortunately you will not be able to receive IVF treatment on the NHS.
+Each CCG has certain criteria that patients have to meet to receive funding.

-If you do not meet the criteria for NHS funding, you may wish to consider self-funding your IVF treatment.
-Find out more about self-funding your treatment at Imperial Private Healthcare.
+If you do not meet the criteria for NHS funding, you may wish to consider self-funding your fertility treatment, or find out more about the private consultant-led care we offer.

 About this page